-Maintain Quality Assurance standards are also vital part of a software development, so to see if our application comply to the quality assurance standards we perform testing.
+Maintain Quality Assurance standards are also the vital part of a software development, so to see if our application complies to the quality assurance standards we perform testing.

 Some common things which should be tested in eCommerce applications are:

 Test Planning is one of the early phases of Software Testing Life Cycle.
 A good planning is a key to a smooth execution phase, whereas, a bad planning can result in unnecessary time consumption.
 Hence, Test Case writing, resource assignment etc. are some of the activities that are performed as a part of Test Planning.

 First of all, we’ll run through the main functionality of an eCommerce website that needs to be tested.
 However, your website may not have all these items, or some may not include here.
 We should test

 E-Commerce website needs to load quickly in order for potential customers to not get frustrated and a slow-loading website pushes your customers away.
 Hence, performance testing ensures that it is accessible and performing well under higher load conditions.

 For better performance Run the test and start inspecting live results, check response time, the number of hits per second, the throughput of your website and if how many and what type of errors were thrown.

 UI elements and content play an important role in the success of any eCommerce website and hence, you should actively get involved in ensuring the correctness of UI elements and content.

 Think about your own user experience when you visit a website: Are you more likely to purchase if you can easily find what you’re looking for or if you have to click through 50 options?